NiteshBornare/Vision-Edutech-Material/README.md

 # Vision-Edutech-Material
-# Mini Project - Bank application which was created during the sessions
+# Mini Project - Bank application specifications which was created during the sessions